Resolving Extreme Jet Substructure: Closing the Performance Gap

 Table~\ref{tab:observable_ranking} shows the ranking of the 31 LASSO-selected observables.
 The observables are ranked in order of importance, with the most important corresponding to the largest drop in accuracy of the model when shuffled.
 These observables mainly consist of EFPs with four or less nodes, and $\textrm{N}$-subjettiness variables with $\textrm{N} < 8$.
 The latter is not surprising as it is expected that $\textrm{N}$-subjettiness variables with $\textrm{N}$ significantly larger than the number of sub-jets are less important for the classification problem.

 Figures~\ref{fig:ranked_obs_vs_mass_part1} and~\ref{fig:ranked_obs_vs_mass_part2} show contour plots of the LASSO-selected observables versus the jet mass.
 The contour plots indicate that there is a correlation between the top ranked observables and the jet mass.
-This correlation is particularly striking for the $\tau_{1}^1$ variable, which is the third most important observable and can be interpreted as a measure of how collimated the jet constituents are along the one $\textrm{N}$-sub-jet axis, with lower $\tau_{1}^1$ values indicating that the constituents are more collimated.
-By inspection of this observable, we can explain the lower classification power of the networks at lower jet mass values from Figures~\ref{fig:acc_prong_efps_mass}, as jets with lower jet masses may be more collimated and thus harder to classify.
+This correlation is particularly striking for the $\tau_{1}^1$ variable, which is the fourth\footnote{An earlier version of this paper had identified $\tau_{1}^1$ as the third most important observable.} most important observable and can be interpreted as a measure of how collimated the jet constituents are along the one $\textrm{N}$-sub-jet axis, with lower $\tau_{1}^1$ values indicating that the constituents are more collimated.
+By inspection of this observable, we can explain the lower classification power of the networks at lower jet mass values from Figure~\ref{fig:acc_prong_efps_mass}, as jets with lower jet masses may be more collimated and thus harder to classify.

 As the importance of an observable may vary across the several classes, we measure how much each of the classes relies on each of the 31 LASSO-selected observables by measuring the drop in class accuracy as the observables are shuffled.
-Figures~\ref{fig:efp_analysis_n1_to_3} and \ref{fig:efp_analysis_n4_to_8} show the drop in class accuracy of the top 15 observables per class.
+Figures~\ref{fig:efp_analysis_n1_to_3} and \ref{fig:efp_analysis_n4_to_8} show the drop in class accuracy of the top 10 observables per class.
 For the $N = 1, 2, 3, 4b, 4q$ classes, the top observables mainly consist of EFPs with four or less nodes, and $\textrm{N}$-subjettiness variables with three or less sub-jet axes.
 It is interesting to note that the constituent multiplicity and jet mass are highly important for the $N = 2$ class.
-It is also interesting how although the classes $N = 4b, 4q$ share some of the top observables, the relative importance of the these observables is different for both classes.
+It is also interesting how although the classes $N = 4b, 4q$ share some of the top observables, the relative importance of these observables is different for both classes.
 For the $N = 6, 8$ classes, we find that while EFPs with with four or less nodes are still some of the most important observables, the $\textrm{N}$-subjettiness variables with $\textrm{N}$ larger than 3 become more relevant.
 Particularly, for the $N = 8$ case, $\tau_6^1$ and $\tau_4^1$ are the two most important observables, indicating that, at large scales, these jets may look like jets with six or four sub-jets.